The Buddha's Story

 The truth of the cause (samudaya) of suffering

 The truth of the cessation (nirodha) of suffering

 The truth of the path (magga) to the end of suffering

 Sympathetic Joy (muditā)

-To refrain from taking that which is not freely given
+- Refrain from taking that which is not offered

 Sensual desire (kāmacchanda)

 The ear & hearing (sota)